The Bankrate promise

 Is adjustable life insurance the same thing as universal life insurance?

-In many ways, yes.
-Both types of policy allow you to use your cash value to pay premiums, and both feature cash value components that are invested at rates that are determined by the insurer.
-Both types also allow you to adjust the death benefit — although increasing may require you to go through additional underwriting.
+Yes, adjustable life insurance is another name for universal life insurance.
+Adjustable life insurance and universal life insurance allow you to use your cash value to pay premiums, and both feature cash value components that are invested at rates that are determined by the insurer.
+Both types also allow you to adjust the death benefit, although increasing it may increase your premium amount due.

 Is adjustable life insurance the cheapest type of insurance I can buy?